foundersandcoders/coursebook/src/workshops/heroku-sql-challenge/index.md

     {% disclosure "Reveal hint" "default" %}

     Since projects-to-students is a _many-to-many_ relationship (each project can have multiple authors, each student can have multiple projects) we can't link them with just IDs.
-We need a whole separate table to keep track of which students worked on which projects.
+We need to use a separate table to keep track of which students worked on which projects.

     This is often called a _join table_, or _junction table_.
 You'll need to join to this as an intermediary step to link projects to students.
+You don't need to create it—it is already created in `init.sql`

     {% enddisclosure %}